mariamcpherson/activedirectory/README.md

 </p>

 <p>
-For the purposes of this tutorial, I will use a premade script in Powershell that will generate 10,000 random users which will be added to the Active Directory in the _EMPLOYEES folder, in alphabetical order.
+For the purposes of this tutorial, I will use a premade script in Powershell that will generate 10,000 random users which will be added to the Active Directory in the _EMPLOYEES folder.
 The names of these users are not real names, but a random combination of letters.
 </p>

 <p>